-Students who want to gain technical knowledge and soft skills can pursue engineering courses such as a Bachelor of Engineering (B.E.) or a Bachelor of Technology (B.Tech.).
-These courses will help individuals explore career options that offer lucrative salaries.
+To gain such expertise, you need to pursue a Bachelor of Engineering (B.E.) or a Bachelor of Technology (B.Tech).
+These courses will help you explore career options that offer high salaries and other forms of compensation.

 Key Takeaways